saha-rajdeep/eks-demos/ADOT_Demo.md

     ```

-### Finally go to AWS X-Ray and click on the traces tab
+### Finally go to AWS X-Ray console and click on the traces tab

 ![image](https://user-images.githubusercontent.com/79714302/230540837-136a7d6a-905b-43eb-aebc-aefff32586f0.png)